terascope/teraslice/docs/packages/data-mate/overview.md

 ### isMIMEType

-`isMIMEType(input) - Validates that input is a valid mimeType or a list of mimeTypes`
+`isMIMEType(input, context) - Validates that input is a valid mimeType or a list of mimeTypes`

 ```javascript
 FieldValidator.isMIMEType('application/javascript'); // true